dxjones/MeasureFlipInterval/README.md

 Author:  David Jones, 2015-01-21 dxjones@gmail.com

-The goal of this program is to help diagnose and debug video timing issues under different hardware and software configurations.
+The goal of this program is to help diagnose, debug, and fix some of the video timing issues in Psychtoolbox under different hardware and software configurations.

 Comments, feedback, and pull requests are welcome.